lianqiw/maos/docs/91_basics.md

 \page page91_basics Fundementals

-The user is required to have a good understanding of the C fundementals, like the pointer, to study and improve the code.
+The user is required to have a good understanding of the C fundamentals, like the pointer, to study and improve the code.
 Here we list a few to remind the user.